 Managed by La Fédération de la jeunesse canadienne-française, Languages at Work is a joint initiative of the Explore program and Young Canada Works in Both Official Languages.

-Designed for Explore bursary recipients, Languages at Work offers them unique opportunities to continue learning their second language in a professional context.
+Designed for Explore participants, Languages at Work offers them unique opportunities to continue learning their second language in a professional context.

-Following the completion of the Explore program, the bursary recipient could have the opportunity to stay in their host region for job placements ranging from 3 to 8 weeks!
+Following the completion of the Explore program, the participant could have the opportunity to stay in their host region for job placements ranging from 3 to 8 weeks!

-- Provide meaningful summer employment opportunities to Explore bursary recipients;
+- Provide meaningful summer employment opportunities to Explore participants;

 - Provide participants with the opportunity to increase their knowledge and appreciation of their second language while discovering a new region of the country.

 - From 16 to 30 years old (high school students aged 16 to 17 can apply for the program with a written permission from their parents);

 - Have Canadian citizenship or landed immigrant status;